trigger-corp/Forge-Documentation/source/api/communication.rst

 **Restrictions: Not available from the background page**

 Sends a message to be received by listeners in your background code: similar to :ref:`broadcast <api-broadcast>`, except that listeners created in individual browser pages will not receive this message; only listeners created in your ``onStart`` methods (see :ref:`extension-concept-background`).

-.. js:function:: message.broadcastBackground(type, content, callback)
+.. js:function:: message.broadcastBackground(type, content, callback, error)

     :param string type: limits the listeners which will receive this message
     :param any content: the message body
-    :param function callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) callback: invoked each time a listener returns a response to the broadcaster, with the response as its only argument
+    :param function(content) error: called with details of any error which may occur

 ``toFocussed``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~